 Sony PlayStation 4 Pro – Display

-Bear in mind, although the PS4 Pro is a powerful gaming console that can run games at 4K resolution, yet it is still far form running games at more than 30fps which means that most of the games running at 4K graphics will run at lower frame rates and lower resolution than you’d expected.
+Bear in mind, although the PS4 Pro is a powerful gaming console that can run games at 4K resolution, yet it is still far from running games at more than 30fps which means that most of the games running at 4K graphics will run at lower frame rates and lower resolution than you’d expected.

-This is really a major drawback that Sony needs to focus and improve in upcoming consoles that are in the pipeline.
+This is really a major drawback that Sony needs to focus on and improve in upcoming consoles that are in the pipeline.
 The lower frame rate is the basic reason that Sony has allowed developers to prioritize the horsepower as to how they want to use it.
 Some of the game developers offer smoother frame rates while others have better equipped the games in 4K resolution.
 Even, some of the developers offer both choices and it is up to you as to which way you want to handle the game.

 Improvements in Display

 To avoid rendering videos at a lower resolution, the brute-force Supersamplig features have been added in the most recent 5.5 firmware update.
 This is a much impressive update because, it allows the PS4 Pro console to show 4K videos at 1080p screen by downscaling but the pictures are clear, clean, and Full HD that looks like 4K.